Michael Birck

 Michael J. Birck (January 25, 1938 – July 6, 2015) was a co-founder and chairman of Tellabs Inc. He began his career at Bell Telephone Laboratories, and helped found Tellabs in 1975.
-He served as the CEO of the company from 2002 to 2004.
-He was a philanthropist and a member of the Alumni Association at Purdue University.
+He was the CEO of the company from 2002 to 2004.
+He was a member of the Alumni Association at Purdue University.

 Biography

 Birck was born January 25, 1938, in Missoula, Montana, and grew up in Clinton, Indiana.
 He received a BSEE degree at Purdue University in 1960 and an MSEE degree from New York University in 1962.

 Birck began his career on the technical staff at AT&T’s Bell Telephone Laboratories.
 He went on to manage the Transmission System Design Department at Continental Telephone Laboratories.
 He was director of engineering at Wescom Inc. from 1968 to 1975.
 Birck and five other electrical engineers and salesmen came up with the idea for Tellabs in 1975.
 He was Chief Executive Officer of Tellabs from 2002 to 2004.

 Birck died on July 6, 2015 at the age of 77.